robinyuan1002/lind-wasm-docs/docs/buildGlibcWASM.md

 ```

 ## Installing glibc
 Before we start compiling to object files we need to install the glibc we complied to the prefix in the .sh file.
-For example, mine will install into "target".
+For example, mine will install into `target`.
 This is the install command line we need to use

 ```
 make install --keep-going